antonyyyman/LinkSentinel/README.md

   Overly long URLs may be used to conceal malicious parameters or evade visual inspection.

 ### Weighting model
+> *Weights are empirical and subject to tuning as more samples are collected.*

 ```
 WEIGHT_IP_ADDRESS = 80 # IP Addresses uncommon in URLs